 - Full time for graduate students for all semesters is 9 or more credit hours; half-time is 5-8 and less-than-half-time is 4 credit hours or less.

-- Business students and student teachers require approval of both your academic advisor and School Director or Department Chair for ANY overload regardless of GPA.
+- Business students and students enrolled in student teaching require approval of both your academic advisor and School Director or Department Chair for ANY overload regardless of GPA.

 - If you are a graduate student with a GPA lower than 3.0, you may not petition for an overload.